andrewrgoss/andrewrgoss.com/content/resources.md

 This article represents a nice primer on the differentiating features of Google's Go language (Golang) and its tools, including its extremely lightweight concurrency.<br>
 <a href="http://www.infoworld.com/article/3190210/application-development/tap-the-power-of-googles-go-language.html" target="_blank">infoworld.com/googles-go-language</a>

+#### Python Challenge
+Python Challenge is a game in which each level can be solved by a bit of (Python) programming.
+It's a good way to practice through solving riddles.<br>
+<a href="http://www.pythonchallenge.com" target="_blank">pythonchallenge.com</a>

+#### Topcoder
+Topcoder is a company that administers contests in computer programming, through which prize money can be won.
+Competition aside, this site also offers regular challenges and matches through which you can learn new skills and hone skills you already have.<br>
+<a href="https://www.topcoder.com" target="_blank">topcoder.com</a>

 #### Understanding Go Pointers
 This post is for programmers coming to Go who are unfamiliar with the idea of pointers or a pointer type in Go.
 It also digs deeper into the concept of computer memory (RAM) and how memory location is accessed through your code.<br>
 <a href="https://dave.cheney.net/2017/04/26/understand-go-pointers-in-less-than-800-words-or-your-money-back" target="_blank">dave.cheney.net/understand-go-pointers</a>